AlvaroErd/MarvelSuperHeroes/Readme.md

 # MarvelSuperHeroes 🦸‍

 This repository contains the technical test to put into practice the knowledge acquired about Android, Kotlin, Clean Architecture, Jetpack Compose, Retrofit and much more.
 I hope you enjoy it!

 ## How to run the application 🏗️

+As long as this application is kept with moderate use, I have added my own apikey and private apikey in the gradle.properties file.

+If you don't find it added, you can put your own api key and private api key with the following format:

+API_KEY_PUBLIC=11111111111
+API_KEY_PRIVATE=222222222222222

-In order to test this app for the Mango team, you will need to add the BASE_URL, API_KEY_PUBLIC and API_KEY_PRIVATE that you will find in the build config to your gradle.properties.
-But shhh, don´t tell this to anyone, it´s a secret 🤫 Or you can provide your own api key from here [Marvel docs](https://developer.marvel.com/documentation/getting_started).
+You can provide your own api key from here [Marvel docs](https://developer.marvel.com/documentation/getting_started).

 Personal tip!
-Put your smartphone in dark mode 😎
+Check the app in dark mode 😎

 ## Preview 📱